 “Documents, Specimens, Portraits: Dumoutier’s Oceanic Casts.”
 In Fiona Pardington: The Pressure of Sunlight Falling, ed.
 Kriselle Baker and Elizabeth Rankin.
 Dunedin, New Zealand: Otago University Press, 2011.

 “Hawaiian Quilts: Chiefly Self-Representations in 19th Century Hawai‘i.”
 In Pragmatic Creativity and Cultural Hybridity: Textiles in and of the Pacific, ed.
 Phyllis Herda, Ping-Ann Addo, and Heather Young-Leslie.
-Special volume of The Journal of the Pacific Arts Association, new series, Vols.
+Special volume of Pacific Arts, n.s.
 3-5, 2007.

-“Representations of the Chinese in Nineteenth Century American Trade Cards,” Journal of Asian Culture, Vol. 17, 1995.
+“Representations of the Chinese in Nineteenth Century American Trade Cards,” Journal of Asian Culture, 17, 1995.

 Exhibitions